 April 26, 1986 -

-Reactor No. 4 explodes at the Chernobyl, Ukraine, nuclear power plant
+Reactor 4 explodes at the Chernobyl, Ukraine, nuclear power plant

 , releasing large amounts of radiation into the atmosphere.
-More than 100,000 people are evacuated from their homes.
-Authorities say the disaster directly killed about 30 people.
+More than 30 people died and countless others later died from radiation symptoms

 July 16, 1990 - Ukraine declares sovereignty.

 August 24, 1991 - The Ukrainian Parliament declares independence, pending a referendum on December 1.

 December 1, 1991 - The referendum for independence passes with 90% approval.